 Annual Percentage Rates (APR)

-The APR can be found in financial promotions and also in Key Features Illustrations.
+The APR can be found in financial promotions and also in an ESIS.
 These rates include the cost of the mortgage together with other associated costs such as fees and charges and it is this rate that should be used to compare different loan offers.

 Initial product rates may appear attractive but many carry high fees and charges.
 When considering total mortgage costs the initial and ongoing rates together with fees and charges it can provide a better basis for comparison.